kailash-unc/Wordle/README.md

 ```
 Arguments:

-input() is a command line integer input of the day's answer you are looking for.
+input() is a command line 'integer' input of the day's answer you are looking for.

 1 = Tommorow